-Name: Date:

-Warm n-Up

-Soon you will watch a video about an athlete whose him of blood doping.
-Think back to what you learned remember about how blood doping works and how d about the blood doping process.
-What do you
+Soon you will watch a video about an athlete whose improved performance has led some to suspect him of blood doping.
+Think back to what you learned about the blood doping process.
+What do you remember about how blood doping works and how it could affect cellular respiration?